The Animal Eye Simulator

 • The

-If you have experienced how a cow, horse or pig perceives its environment, you can understand the animals better and deal with them better.
-By using the simulator, people's perception of the animals can be changed, and barn systems can be optimally geared to animal welfare.
-If the farmer no longer uses force to drive a stubborn cow in the milking parlor, but instead looks for the problem with his eyes and ears, both the cow and the dairy farmer benefit from the animal glasses technology.
+Anyone who has ever experienced for themselves how a cow, horse or pig perceives its environment can understand the animals better and deal with them better.
+Using the simulator can change people's perception of the animals, and stable systems can be optimally geared towards animal welfare.
+If the farmer no longer uses force to drive a stubborn cow in the milking parlor, but instead looks for the problem with his eyes and ears, both cow and dairy farmer benefit from the technology of the animal eye simulator.
 Riders who have already entered a horse trailer with our system can better understand the needs of the horses when loading.

-Buying such a system does not make sense for every user.
-That is why you have the option of booking a visit from us with the glasses at your company.
+The purchase of such a system does not make sense for every user.
+Therefore, you have the option of booking a visit from us with the simulator at your company.

-We are very successful with our seminars on farms, horse farms and abattoirs in order to convey the perception of animals to people, thereby strengthening animal welfare and making it easier to handle animals.
+We are very successful with our seminars on farms, horse ranches and slaughterhouses in order to convey the perception of animals to people, thereby strengthening animal welfare and making it easier to handle the animals.
 The reactions to our visits and lectures are consistently positive, please feel free to contact us.
 You will find our contact details below.

 The Simulator